 Update: On 8 July, Mohamed Khalil al-Shakhoori reappeared in government custody at the Dry Dock Detention Center.
 His family has only been able to visit him once and the authorities have denied him access to a lawyer.
 Along with Ebtisam al-Saegh and activist Radhi Saleh al-Qatari, Shakhoori is being held on terror charges.

 For the second time in as many days the Bahraini authorities have carried out an enforced disappearance against a human rights activist.
-This new incommunicado detention, coming on the heels of the re-detention of Ebtesam al-Sayegh, indicates that the Bahraini state is determined to stamp out all human rights activity within its borders.
+This new incommunicado detention, coming on the heels of the re-detention of Ebtesam al-Sayegh, indicates that the Bahraini state is determined to continue its relentless targeting of human rights defenders.

 Al-Shakhoori had recently been a victim of torture, when in May 2017 he was summoned to the security facility in the city of Muharraq, which is known to be a base of operations for the infamous National Security Agency.
 At Muharraq he was beaten, sexually abused, and subjected to electrical shock for several hours.
 The officers torturing him made clear that their intent was to deter him from continuing his activities in the human rights field.
 The likely reason for his re-detention is his continuing activism, which has included dissemination of the details of his torture.

 As of this writing, over 24 hours after the initial detention, Mr. al-Shakhoori remains disappeared.
 Though inquiries have been made with several security agencies, none will acknowledge holding him.
 No relative or attorney has received a phone call from him or notice that he is in custody.